AdobeDocs/genstudio.en/help/user-guide/content/manage-assets.md

 **To search for content to reuse**:

 1. In _[!DNL Content]_, select the **[!UICONTROL Assets]** section.

+1. Select an asset repository from the **[!UICONTROL Location]** list, or verify that you are looking at the correct asset repository. `GenStudio assets` is the default repository.

 1. Click **[!UICONTROL Search]** (magnifying glass) to enter a keyword or description.